spietras/rules_conda/README.md

 load_conda(
     quiet = False,  # use True to hide conda output version = "4.10.3",  # optional, defaults to 4.10.3
-)
+    installer = "miniconda",  # "miniconda" or "miniforge", defaults to "miniconda" )

 conda_create(